elishagretton/pinterest-data-pipeline744/docs/milestone_6.md

 So that's it!

-In this milestone, we created an end-to-end data pipeline.
+In this milestone, we created an end-to-end data pipeline for streaming data.
 We created streams in Kinesis and created an API to send the pin-related data to Kinesis.
 The data from these streams was then read in Databricks.
-The data was cleaned and then written to Delta tables in Databricks.
+The data was cleaned and then written to Delta tables.

-This was done in real-time as the data was being streamed.

 From this, the next step could involve processing, analysing, and managing the data.
 For example: